rrrfffrrr/Insurgency-server-plugins/README.md

 * [SuicideBomber](#SuicideBomber)

 #### Why?
-[Jaredballou's plugins](https://github.com/jaredballou/insurgency-sourcemod) are don't work for my server.
+[Jaredballou's plugins](https://github.com/jaredballou/insurgency-sourcemod) are don't work on my server.
 So i made this with some codes from jaredballou's.

 ## Announcement